melezhik/outthentic/README.md

 This is a time diagram for story runner life cycle:

-    - Hits compilation phase
+* Hits compilation phase

-    - For every story and story check file found:
+* For every story and story check file found:

-        - Creates a perl test file
+ * Creates a perl test file

-    - The end of compilation phase
+* The end of compilation phase

-    - Hits execution phase - runs \`prove' recursively on a directory with a perl test files
+* Hits execution phase - runs \`prove' recursively on a directory with a perl test files

-    - For every perl test file gets executed:
+* For every perl test file gets executed:

-        - Generate Test::More asserts stream
+ * Test::More asserts sequence is generated

-    - The end of execution phase
+* The end of execution phase

 # Story checks syntax